 When Quetelet first created the body mass index, he made a simple system because there were no electronic devices, calculators, and computers at the time.
 So, a mathematician, Professor Nick Trefethen, believed that the body mass index was misleading and confusing.

 Trefethen then devised another formula that he called the new BMI calculator.
-He created this because he believed that assigning a number to a person would not be ideal because humans are complex beings.
+He created this because he believed that assigning a number to a person isn’t ideal because humans are complex beings.
 Therefore, he created the new body mass index calculator to help people get a better estimation of what their normal weight range should be for their heights.

 How can I calculate my BMI?